 Surfing raises your confidence, and boosts your physical and mental well-being- – says Andrea W., 51, from Manchester-.
 It is the challenge, the contact with the natural world and that boost you feel when you manage to get on that little wave even if it’s only for a short while that makes me happy.

-How To Start: Join a Surf-Club
+How To Start Riding The Waves: Join a Surf-Club

 Surfing is actually 95% paddling.
 Before you consider it, you should be a good swimmer and join a surf club.
 Don’t improvise!
 Many beaches have surf schools where you can learn the proper techniques.
 Professional surfers will encourage you, teaching you not only how to find your balance but also the rhythm of the waves and the way they break, including how to choose the right surfboard.

-With the aim of encouraging women of all ages to start surfing, particularly women in their forties who though it might be too late, artist Wilma Johnson, who started surfing at 41 and shared her story in a book, “Surf Mama- One Woman’s Search For Love, Happiness And The Perfect Wave”, founded Mama Surf Club.
+With the aim of encouraging women of all ages to start surfing, particularly women in their forties who thought it might be too late, artist Wilma Johnson, who started surfing at 41 and shared her story in a book, “Surf Mama- One Woman’s Search For Love, Happiness And The Perfect Wave”, founded Mama Surf Club.

 I just wanted women to know that once you hit 40, you don’t have to lead a safe, predictable life – she says-.
 Stepping out of your comfort zone might be scary, but taking the plunge is well worth the risk.
 Surfing is about doing something you think is out of your reach and yet not letting people impose limits on you, whether it’s taking a wave or something completely different.